Get Relief from Back Pain in San Marcos Today!

 Am I At Risk For Back Pain?

 Back pain is a common issue, but certain factors can make some individuals more likely to experience it.
-Understanding these risk factors can help you take steps to protect your back.
+Understanding these risk factors can help you take steps to protect your back and gain a better understanding of your overall musculoskeletal health.
 Common risk factors include:

-• Age: As we get older, natural wear and tear on our bones, muscles, and joints can lead to a higher likelihood of back pain.
+• Age: As we get older, the spine's ability to withstand stress decreases, leading to natural wear and tear on our bones, muscles, and joints.
+This can result in conditions like spinal arthritis and degeneration of spinal discs, making back pain more likely.

 • Sedentary lifestyle: A lack of physical activity weakens the muscles in your back, making them more prone to injury and discomfort.